mrolims/pynamicalsys/docs/source/dds_rte.rst

    Three trajectories of the standard map with different initial conditions.

-Next, we will compute the recurrence matrices for these trajectories using the :py:meth:`recurrence_matrix <pycandy.core.time_series_metrics.TimeSeriesMetrics.recurrence_matrix>` method from the :py:class:`TimeSeriesMetrics <pycandy.core.time_series_metrics.TimeSeriesMetrics>` class.
+Next, we will compute the recurrence matrices for these trajectories using the :py:meth:`recurrence_matrix <pynamicalsys.core.time_series_metrics.TimeSeriesMetrics.recurrence_matrix>` method from the :py:class:`TimeSeriesMetrics <pynamicalsys.core.time_series_metrics.TimeSeriesMetrics>` class.
 The recurrence matrix is computed using a threshold of 10% of the standard deviation of the trajectory.
 To change that, use the parameters `threshold` and `threshold_std`.
 The recurrence matrices, given a trajectory, are calculated as shown below:

 .. code-block:: python

-   from pycandy import TimeSeriesMetrics
+   from pynamicalsys import TimeSeriesMetrics

    # Empty lists to store recurrence matrices and white vertical line distributions
    recmats = []